12 Reasons Why You Must Add Basil to Your Garden

-Basil, a herb belonging to the mint family, is an incredibly versatile plant with a rich history and numerous benefits that extend from culinary uses to medicinal properties.
+Basil, a member of the mint family, is an incredibly versatile herb with a rich history.
+Its numerous benefits range from culinary uses to medicinal properties.

-Here are twelve reasons why basil should be in your garden.
+Here are twelve compelling reasons why basil deserves a spot in your garden:

 1. Ease of Cultivation: A Beginner’s Best Friend